-Students will be placed into groups on the first day of class and introduced to a family that will include special populations and special healthcare needs.
-Each group will be assigned one member of the family and will be following that family member during each class session to apply material learned to specific patients.
-Groups will be responsible for presenting their patient on the last class session to the entire class and address each specific healthcare need of the patient and how those would be communicated to the patient.
+Students will be placed into groups on the first day of class and be required to make a brief presentation at the end of the semester on a unique pediatric disease state.
+The presentation should be in both oral and written format for assessment.
+You should include background on the disease state and also evidence-based information about the treatment (review of clinical practice guidelines, clinical trials, etc.).
 The rubric in Appendix B will be used to assess the presentation skills of the members of the group.
 Each member of the group will be expected to contribute to both the written and oral presentation.